Email FacebookTwitterMenu burgerClose thin

 Are Robo-Advisors Safe in General?

-These digital services also provide automated investment tools to build your portfolio.
+These digital services also provide automated tools to build your investment portfolio.
 While many robo-advisors primarily use non-human investing consultation, many companies are offering users both robo-advising and traditional advising options.
 In other words, some services also allow you to speak to a human financial advisor while building your portfolio digitally.

 But are all robo-advisor services safe?
 Most robo-advisors, like Betterment, operate under a federal fiduciary standard.
 Betterment is registered with the U.S. Securities and Exchange Commission (SEC), so it has a federal duty to serve your best interests.
 Furthermore, most robo-advisor companies also maintain heavily encrypted websites, so you typically won’t have to worry about your data and money’s safety.
-However, there are certain measures you can take to enhance your own safety.
-This includes downloading malware preventive software and turning on your computer’s firewall.
+However, there are certain measures you can take to enhance your safety.
+This includes downloading malware prevention software and turning on your computer’s firewall.

 What to Do If You Feel Your Money Isn’t Safe